tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 #### Props for Layout Components

 - `children` (required): Contains the page or nested layout components.
-- `params` (optional): A promise resolving to dynamic route parameteers for that layout.
+- `params` (optional): A promise resolving to dynamic route parameters for that layout.

 ```tsx
 export default async function Layout({